ingadhoc/stock/stock_usability/README.rst

 #.
 Add new button "cancell remaining" on procurements
 #.
 Add partner field on procurement group form view.
 Also allow to search procurements by group
 #.
 Add button on moves to destination pickings
+#.
+We create a new group "Allow picking cancellation", only users with that right can cancel pickings or validate without back orders

 Installation
 ============